 A TEE is a procedure used to check for problems with your heart.
 It will also show any problems in the blood vessels near your heart.
 Sound waves are sent to the heart through a tube inserted into your throat.
 The sound waves show the structure and function of your heart through pictures on a monitor.

-How do I prepare for my procedure?
+How do I prepare for the procedure?

-Your healthcare provider will talk to you about how to prepare for surgery.
-He may tell you not to eat or drink anything after midnight on the day of your surgery.
-He will tell you what medicines to take or not take on the day of your surgery.
+- Your healthcare provider will talk to you about how to prepare.
+He or she may tell you not to eat or drink anything after midnight on the day of the procedure.
+Arrange to have someone drive you home after the procedure.

-What will happen during my procedure?
+What will happen during the procedure?

-- You will lie down with your chin bent down to touch your chest.
-A mouthguard will be put into your mouth.
-The mouthguard keeps you from biting down on the tools that are put into your mouth.
+- Local anesthesia will be given to make you comfortable during the surgery.
+It will be sprayed in your throat, and you may need to gargle it.
+You will lie with your chin bent down to touch your chest.
+A mouthguard will keep you from biting down on the tools that are put into your mouth.

-What are the risks of the procedure?
+What are the risks of a TEE?

 You may have trouble breathing or an irregular heartbeat.
 Your esophagus or trachea may tear.
 Your blood pressure may go too high or too low.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
-Discuss treatment options with your caregivers to decide what care you want to receive.
+Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

-© 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+© Copyright Merative 2023 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.